Jihad Benchlikha

 Jihad Benchlikha (born January 6, 1992) is a Moroccan professional basketball player.
 He currently plays for the FAR Rabat club of the Arab Club Basketball Championship and the Nationale 1, Morocco's first division.

-He represented Morocco's national basketball team at the 2017 AfroBasket in Tunisia and Senegal.
+Benchlikha represented Morocco's national basketball team at the 2017 AfroBasket in Tunisia and Senegal.
+He won the 2023 FIBA AfroCan with Morocco, and was named to the All-Tournament Team.